 worker-src

 The worker-src directive specifies valid sources for Worker, SharedWorker, or ServiceWorker scripts.
+This directive helps control which sources can be used to load workers, ensuring security while enabling necessary functionality.

 • https://subdomain.domain.com